You arrive at the airport, check in on time, and head to your gate—only to be told there’s no seat available on your flight.

 The outcome isn’t always fixed—how you respond can influence whether you keep your seat or what you receive in return.

-- Don’t accept the first offer immediately—compensation may increase if more volunteers are needed
+- Do not accept the first offer immediately if volunteers are still being requested.

 Why Airlines Can Remove You From a Flight